-Country Information: The Republic of the Congo!
-The capital of Congo is Brazzaville.
+Country Information: The capital of Congo is Brazzaville.
 There are approximately 6 million people living here.
 The official language of Congo is French, with Lingala and Monokutuba as major trade languages and Kikongo as a widely spoken language as well.
 The majority of Congolese practice Roman Catholicism.
-The time zone is 5 hours ahead of EST.

 Congo is rich with cultural heritage and natural wonders.
 Adventurers cannot miss out on a safari at the Lefini Reserve.
 Livingstone Falls is a wonder!
 Located on the Congo River, these falls are a succession of enormous rapids.
 Most of all don’t miss out on the capital, Brazzaville with its ancient Belgian architecture and explosive nightlife, restaurants, and markets.